iqrow/iqrow.github.io/_posts/2022-06-15-Learning-to-speed-read.md

 One of first things I hear about is "subvocalisation" which is your little inner reading voice.
 Apparently you can stop this?
 Like there's another level after "stop reading out loud" where you "stop reading _in_ loud".

 **Use a pointer** - read smoothly

+## Questions going into it

+1. How tiring is it?
+2. How much does it effect comprehension?
+3. How much FOMO feeling is there after finishing it?
+4. Will I feel comfortable saying "I read it"?
+5. Can I get through my pile of books with this technique?
+6. Is this something that's limited by my preference of physical books, or is there a big impact by going digital?